Filey: Geography

 Filey has a railway station on the Yorkshire Coast Line.
 A second station at Filey Holiday Camp railway station to the south of the town served the former Butlins holiday camp.
 The camp has since been re-developed into a 600-home holiday housing development, The Bay Filey.
 It is one of the largest coastal developments of this kind in the UK and the first homes were completed in 2007.

 In July 2007 Filey was hit by flash floods which caused major problems.

+Climate data for Scarborough, North Yorkshire: Average maximum and minimum temperatures, and average rainfall recorded between 1991 and 2020 by the Met Office.